© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Thus, it is critical that organizations give careful consideration as to how they reward their employees.
 Organizations do not need huge sums of money in order to reward them (besides, the belief that money is the major reward is just a myth).
 Guidelines in this section will help you to think about what might be the best rewards for your employees and to take steps to ensure that you are providing those rewards.

-Guidelines to Rewarding Employees
+Guidelines for Rewarding Employees

 There is not a set of standard rewards to be used for employees everywhere.
 Instead, each person has his/her own nature and needs.
 The following guidelines will help you to determine what might be the best ways to reward your employees.